guolong123/docker-compose/README.md

    ```bash
    docker-compose up -d
    ```
    c.
-Wait a moment and access the service.
+Wait a moment(about 2~4min) and access the service.
 Open the following address in your web browser: http://127.0.0.1:9200

    d.
 Check the installation result
    ```